sushreebarsa/keras-io/guides/md/transfer_learning.md

 - When you unfreeze a model that contains `BatchNormalization` layers in order to do fine-tuning, you should keep the `BatchNormalization` layers in inference mode by passing `training=False` when calling the base model.
-Otherwise the updates applied to the non-trainable weights will suddenly destroy what the model has learned.
+Otherwise, the updates applied to the non-trainable weights will suddenly destroy what the model has learned.

 You'll see this pattern in action in the end-to-end example at the end of this guide.